haqer1/arangodb-spring-data-rational/README.md

 alternative PR had been clearly shown, the maintainer of ArangoDB Spring Data refused to merge the original pull request (which had been updated to avoid persistence of the fully-qualified class name for @Documents (because it's unnecessary & causes many issues & inefficiencies), leaving other cases as is (i.e., leaving them up to whatever ArangoDB Spring Data in general wants to do with them (such as based on the alternative PR))), & closed it on May 22nd.
 To make it clear, the developer of this fork never made a request to not merge the alternative PR, or to revert it: but the other developer requested the contributions here to not be merged, & that's how the PR got closed by the maintainer.
-Thus, to have rational support for canonical COLLECTION-PER-CLASS type of inheritance, there is a need for a customized implementation.
+The maintainer also has taken (on July 2, 2018) an [insane position](https://github.com/arangodb/spring-data/issues/71) of refusing to accept a PR that removes fully-qualified class name storage, retrieval, & processing for `@Edge`s without having been able to provide a single (!) use-case for which fully-qualified class names need to be stored for `@Edge`s.
+Thus, to have a rational mapping implementation for ArangoDB spring-data, there is a need for an alternative implementation: hence, this project.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.arangodb/arangodb-spring-data/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.arangodb/arangodb-spring-data)